melissadiep94/tableau-challenge/README.md

 			b.
 Grove St Path is decreasing between # of trips for Sept 2020 vs Sept 2019

 ## Maps - Analysis:
-	* I also created 2 map visualizations; one for the top origin stations and one for the top destination stations in Sept 2020
+	* I also created 2 map visualizations; one for the origin stations and one for the destination stations in Sept 2020.
+I color coded the top 10 for each map.
 	* This illustrates that the same stations are listed for the most popular start and destination locations, so there's a strong correlation between most popular start and end locations for Citibike trips.